harrymt/masters-thesis/README.md

 ### Research Overview

-- See a [research review](https://github.com/harrymt/habit-reward-thesis/releases/tag/0.1) the for a review on the relevant material.
+A [research review](https://github.com/harrymt/habit-reward-thesis/releases/tag/0.1) the for a review on the relevant material.